-The module centres around the discipline of teaching voice and music and facilitating projects and learning in a range of formal and informal educational and therapeutic settings.
+The module is centred around the discipline of teaching voice and music and facilitates projects and learning in a range of formal and informal educational settings.
 It will look at multiple factors that contribute to a skill set supporting the development of pedagogical methods and didactic abilities.
-The module will also explore a broad contextual and theoretic framework for teaching, learning and assessing, that aims to provide the students with a solid grounding in education theory as well as the ethical and practical considerations that need to be made when theory becomes practice.
+The module covers a comprehensive framework for teaching, learning, and assessment.
+It provides students with a strong foundation in education theory and addresses ethical and practical considerations when theory is applied in practice.